-- Squeeze right quad and raise right leg up off the ground a few inches.
-Hold and squeeze for 10 seconds then release.
-Repeat 10 times and switch legs.
+- Squeeze the right quad and raise the right leg off the ground a few inches.
+Hold and squeeze for 10 seconds, then release.
+Repeat ten times and switch legs.

-- Sit on the ground or in a chair with a small loop band around ankles.
+- Sit on the ground or in a chair with a small loop band around your ankles.

-- Step down on the band with right foot so it is anchored at that spot.
+- Step down on the band with your right foot, anchored at that spot.

-- Flex your left foot and press all the way out, squeezing the quad as you lengthen.
+- Flex your left foot and press out, squeezing the quad as you lengthen.
 Hold briefly and return foot down very slowly.
-Repeat 10 times and switch legs.
+Repeat ten times and switch legs.

-- Squeeze inner thighs and press in on the ball or towel as hard as you can, hold for the count of 3, then gently release but not so far that you drop the towel.
+- Squeeze your inner thighs and press in on the ball or towel as hard as you can, hold for the count of 3, then gently release but not so far that you drop the towel.
 Squeeze right away again.
-Repeat 10 times.
+Repeat ten times.

 - Begin by laying on your right side on a mat or carpet with the body bar or weighted bar in front of you.